mattplant/macFlow/docs/WM/Hyprland.md

 stow -t ~ scripts
 ```

 *Result:* The config files are now symlinks to the repo.
-Not is this a quick way to add new configurations, but it also keeps them version-controlled and easy to update.
+Not only is this a quick way to add new configurations, but it also keeps them version-controlled and easy to update.

 ## Configuration Breakdown